 Madeleine Beresford is a writer of SF, fantasy and speculative fiction.
 She graduated from Warwick University in 2010, where she completed a creative writing dissertation as part of the Warwick Writing Programme.
 She now works in the digital department of an independent publisher and lives in London.

 Gary Budgen grew up and lives in London.
-He has had about eighty or so stories published in magazines and short story anthologies including Interzone, Dark Horizons and the Where Are We Going anthology from Eibonvale press.
+He has had about a hundred or so stories published in magazines and short story anthologies including Interzone, Dark Horizons and the Where Are We Going anthology from Eibonvale press.
 His chapbook of short stories, Chrysalis is published by Horrified Press.
 He can be found at

 Dan Coxon is the editor of “Being Dad: Short Stories About Fatherhood” and a contributing editor at “The Lonely Crowd”.
 He writes horror and other speculative fiction under a pen name, most recently published by Unsung Stories and Black Static.
 When not writing he runs a proofreading and copy-editing business at Momus Editorial.